Challenge the trail in style

 Getting your feet wet is never fun, so Saucony has equipped this pair with a waterproof Gore-Tex and DWR treated sockliner, to ensure your toes are dry from the start to finish.
 The Rundry interior lining wicks away moisture, while improved heel-to-toe cushioning is also onboard.
 Reflective panels don the heel, making sure you're seen whatever the conditions.

-7. Merrel Barefoot Run Bare Access Trail GTX
+Merrell Barefoot Run Bare Access Trail GTX

 This full-features trail shoe will float you through the muck with a4mm lug depthand keep your toes relatively dry with it'sGORE-TEX connect fit.
 With a pro's choice of 0mm drop it's not for beginners, but for the barefoot runner wanting better impact protection it's all win.

 Salomon Speedcross 3

 Salomon is making some fantastic trail gear at the moment, and the Speedcross 3s are leading the way.
 The sole provides masses of grip from the edge of the heel to the front of your toe, and the shoe is littered with great little details, from the bungie-cord laces to the elastic lace pocket behind the tongue.

 Saucony Xodus 4.0 GTX

 Its Pro-Lock midfoot support band has been integrated into the lacing system for a 'locked-in' fit so you can cross uneven surfaces with the same balanced feel you'd have on flat ground.

 Salomon XR Crossmax 2

 The Crossmax 2 provides a customed fit with thicker outsoles to protect your feet against trail running.
 It incorporates Quicklace technology to let you take your shoes on and off easily no matter how cold your fingers.